Retirement & FIRE

 Richify's AI agents model sequence of returns scenarios for your specific timeline — stress-testing your plan against historical worst-case market sequences.

-Ready to put sequence of returns risk to work for you?
+Track every account and put sequence of returns risk to work — in one app.